fabOnReact/react-native-wear-connectivity/README.md

 - Repeat same steps for Android Phone Emulator and use a different port (for ex.
 8081).
 - **Important Note**: Before publishing to GooglePlay, make sure that both apps are signed using the same key (instructions [here][20])

-You can now build the app from the root directory with `yarn android`.
-JS fastrefresh and the other metro functionalities work without problem (no need to build for js changes).
+You can now build the app with `yarn android`.
+JS fast-refresh and the other metro functionalities work without problem (no need to build for js changes).

 [20]: https://reactnative.dev/docs/next/signed-apk-android
 [21]: https://developer.android.com/training/wearables/get-started/connect-phone